jamesocoder/myProjects/spotifyApi/shuffle/README.md

     VITE_FRONTEND=http://localhost:8080
     ```
     - Ask me for the actual value of VITE_CLIENT_ID
-    - Note that by default, Vite runs in development mode, meaning NODE_ENV=development.
+    - Note that by default, Vite runs in development mode, meaning `NODE_ENV=development`.
 This causes Express.js to display error stack traces in the browser in addition to the default of in the terminal.
-You can disable this additional behavior (while also causing other side effects with Vite) by adding a `mode: 'production'` member to the `defineConfig` Object argument in `./vite.config.ts`.
+You can disable this additional behavior (while possibly also causing other probably harmless side effects with Vite) by adding a `mode: 'production'` member to the `defineConfig` Object argument in `./vite.config.ts`.
 5. In the backend's terminal, use `vite` to start it
     - Note that you can cause Express.js to print debug messages in the terminal by setting the DEBUG environment variable: `DEBUG=express:*`
 6. In `./front`, create a .env file